OpenOOD v1.5: Enhanced Benchmark for Out-of-Distribution Detection: Problem Statement

+where $S(\cdot)$ is a scoring function that outputs an score to indicate the ``OOD-ness'' of each sample, and $\lambda$ is a case-dependent threshold.

+\textbf{Full-spectrum OOD detection.} Standard OOD detection essentially studies the \textit{semantic} distribution shifts (between $\idlabel$ and $\oodlabel$); it yet ignores another type of distribution shifts that are prevalent in real-world, \ie, \textit{covariate} shifts \cite{imagenetc,imagenetv2,hendrycks2021many}.
+In fact, there are active research endeavors that study the robustness to covariate shifts (often termed as OOD robustness or OOD generalization), especially in applications such as autonomous driving \cite{kong2023robo3d,kong2024robodepth,kong2024robodrive}.
+Full-spectrum detection \cite{yang2022fsood} for the first time considers both semantic-shifted ID images (what we call ``OOD'' images in this work) and covariate-shifted ID images (csID).
+Note that in the context of OOD detection, csID images are still \textit{in-distribution} since their semantic labels are still within $\idlabel$ (\eg, a blurry dog image should be recognized as \texttt{dog} nonetheless).
+A concrete illustration of full-spectrum detection is shown in \Cref{fig:fsood}.
+We will further discuss the ideal behavior of full-spectrum detection in \Cref{sec:fsood}.

-\textbf{Goal \circled{2}} The second goal is to have a detector module (typically built upon the trained classifier) that accurately identifies whether an incoming image in the inference phase is ID or OOD, \ie, $y\in\idlabel$ or $y\notin\idlabel$.
-Following common practices, we take publicly available datasets whose categories are OOD w.r.t. $\idlabel$ as the source of OOD samples $\ood$.
-Since certain methods incorporate OOD images at training time to improve OOD detection capability \cite{oe18nips,mcd19iccv,yang2021scood,mixoe23wacv}, we make disctinction between OOD training samples $\oodtrain$ and OOD test samples $\oodtest$, where they should have non-overlapping categories between each other (\ie, $\mathcal{Y}_{\text{OOD}}^{\texttt{train}}\cap\mathcal{Y}_{\text{OOD}}^{\texttt{test}}=\varnothing$) to avoid trivial evaluation \cite{oe18nips}.
-For each ID test set $\idtest$, we use multiple OOD test sets $\oodtest$ and measure the OOD detection performance on each ID-OOD pair.
-We treat OOD samples as \textit{positive} and ID samples as \textit{negative}.
-We use the well established 1) area under the receiver operating characteristic (AUROC), 2) area under the Precision-Recall curve (AUPR), and 3) false positive rate at 95\% true negative rate (FPR@95) as metrics for goal \circled{2}.
-AUROC and AUPR are threshold-independent measurements, while FPR95 reflects the performance at a specific threshold.
+\textbf{Evaluation metrics.} Recall from \Cref{eq:threshold} that OOD detection is a binary classification problem.
+Following the convention in machine learning \cite{provost1998case} and the seminal work of OOD detection \cite{msp17iclr}, we treat the ``anomalous'' OOD samples as \textit{positive} and the ``normal'' ID samples as \textit{negative}.
+We use three established metrics: 1) area under the receiver operating characteristic (AUROC), 2) area under the Precision-Recall curve (AUPR), and 3) false positive rate at 95\% true positive rate (FPR@95).
+AUROC and AUPR are threshold-independent measurements, while FPR@95 reflects the performance at a specific threshold.